 This help deals with the second option (simple blogs).
 Here is a summary of the key differences between the two options.

 If you are looking for help related to database blogs.
-Please visit this link.
+Please visit blogs stored in a database.

 Creating a Simple Blog